mccurdyc/www/content/books/zen-and-the-art-of-motorcycle-maintenance.md

 gumption traps.
-A common problem that one faces when dealing with or overcoming a gumption trap is what the narrator calls "gumption desperation", which is when on tries to rush to "catch back up" in an attempt to restore gumption after being set back by a gumption trap.
+A common problem that one faces when dealing with or overcoming a gumption trap is what the narrator calls "gumption desperation", which is when on tries to rush to "catch back up" in an attempt to restore gumption after being set back by a trap.
 But gumption desperation only leads to more problems, so avoid it.

 Remember that having to take something apart and put it back together a few